rslassman/Interactive-Lab-Hub/Lab 5/README.md

 2. when on a hike or walking a lot of times people are focused on where to put their feet next or going fast and miss the sights.
 This device, maybe on the persons shoes (?) could track their eye movements and again if after a certain amount of time they havent looked up it can somehow send them a message (shoe vibration, ping, verbal message etc.)

 Object detection iamge:<img width="1311" alt="lab5_object_detection_img" src="https://user-images.githubusercontent.com/45234433/139720842-0f419471-a08b-40d3-8918-d094ed6b835c.png">
-**Object detection design idea**: install object detection software in parking lot and street cameras that can identify whether or not parking spaces are occupied or empty.
+**Object detection design idea**: use object detection in parking lot and street cameras to can identify whether or not parking spaces are occupied or empty.
 A camera that looks over an entire parking level or street using object dection would be able to tell us exactly which spaces are occupied and which are free.
 This could then feed into a 'spot finder' app/user interface to help guide drivers directly to open parking spaces